jonchurch/label-tracker/README.md

   issues: write
 ```

+### Assigned Issues

+In the interest of not spamming people assigned to each issue, the first time the Tracking issue is created it will not use an `@` mentino to tag the assignees.

+On subsequent runs when the issue already exists it will edit the body to list the tracking user with an `@` mention.
+This way they are listed, but a notification isn't pushed to them.

 ### Editing the Tracking Issue

 The action will replace everything in the issue between the comment fences, so you can edit the issue and not have it overwritten entirely by the action.
 If it can't match the comment fences exactly, it will append the Tracking list to the end of the issue body instead.